Share this article:

 Pre-award tips for applicants:

-• If needed, break down a “lengthy” work package (which spans over more than one reporting period) into “short” identical/similar work packages, aligned with he reporting and payment schedule.
+- If needed, break down a “long” work package (which spans over more than one reporting period) into “short” identical/similar work packages, aligned with he reporting and payment schedule.

-• Remember that each work package should have a detailed budget plan.
+- Remember that each work package should have a detailed budget plan.
+This is a more demanding task compared to preparing a budget in the traditional “actual costs model”.

 Post-Award phase: How lump sum projects are executed